jay-rapolu/Linux-commands/01-Basic_Commands.md

 **`> test.txt`** -> faster than touch

->[!overwrites the test.txt if already exists and all data will be lost.]
+>[!WARNING]overwrites the test.txt if already exists and all data will be lost.